What to eat Kenya? culinary specialties and gastronomy

 The local way The local way Kenya

 African cuisine is generally very spicy, and Kenya is no exception.
-The Indian influences tint the country's cuisine.
+Indian influences permeate the country's cuisine.
 And the spice is always on the table, ready to heat up the taste buds!
-In hotels and restaurants for tourists, it is often a watered down version of the same dishes that are served, much less risky for the palate, even if they remain spicy.
-In local restaurants, the food offered varies little, which can sometimes bore visitors.
-There are a number of international restaurants in Nairobi and Mombasa.
-They are more expensive, but offer a wide range of quality food.
-But Kenya remains above all the country of nyama choma!
-This is grilled meat (mutton, goat, chicken or beef...), traditionally accompanied byugali (millet or maize flour cooked in water and agglomerated in a ball) oririo kikuyu (pea, potato and maize puree).
-In the markets, on the roadside, in town or in remote villages, there will always be a stall where you can enjoy a nyama choma at any time of the day , in its basic version, with chili, salt and... with your fingers!
+In hotels and restaurants catering to tourists, it's often a watered-down version of the same dishes that are served, much less risky for the palate, even if they remain spicy.
+In local restaurants, the food on offer varies little, which can sometimes bore visitors.
+In Nairobi and Mombasa, there are a number of restaurants serving international cuisine.
+They are more expensive, but offer a varied range of quality dishes.
+But above all, Kenya remains the land of Tusker beer and nyama choma!
+This is grilled meat (mutton, goat, chicken or beef...), traditionally accompanied byugali (millet or maize flour cooked in water and agglomerated into a ball) oririo kikuyu (mashed peas, potatoes and maize).
+In markets, on roadsides, in towns or in remote villages, there will always be a stall where you can enjoy a basic version of nyama choma at any time of day , with chilli, salt and... your fingers!
+If you visit Kenya by road, you won't want to miss the multitude of stalls selling fruit and vegetables from sunrise to sunset.

 To be avoided To be avoided Kenya